 On this page:

-From 6 April 2013 the rules that determine if someone is resident in the UK for tax purposes have changed.
-This is known as the Statutory Residence Test (SRT).
+From 6 April 2013 the rules that determine if someone is resident in the UK for tax purposes have been put on a statutory basis.
+These rules are known as the Statutory Residence Test (SRT).
 For the majority of people whether or not they are resident for tax purposes is quite straightforward under the test and their position will not change.
 For those with complex circumstances the SRT will provide more certainty about their residence status.

-Find out more about the Statutory Residence Test and Overseas Workday Relief by following the links below:
+Find out more about the Statutory Residence Test and changes to Overseas Workday Relief by following the links below:

 If you work overseas for an extended period for the UK Government (often referred to as a 'Crown employee' or 'Crown servant') you will have to pay UK tax on your employment income as if you live in the UK (regardless of whether you become non-resident or not 'ordinarily resident' in the UK).
 At the same time you will retain your UK Personal Allowance, which means you won't pay Income Tax on the first part of your earnings.